Pomeranian Training

 • Lowering his front end until his elbows touch the floor while his butt is waving in the air: he’s feeling playful.

-• Rolls onto his back: depending on the situation, this may be fear or submission…or it may simply be that he wants a tummy rub.
+• Rolls onto his back: depending on the situation, this may be fear or submission…or simply that he wants a tummy rub.

 • Rolls around while lying on his back: He’s having fun!